Construction projects are a delicate balance. Time is money and margins are thin, so any project set back can have a serious snowball effect.

 Payments have all been made on time, and construction has gone smoothly.
 But, seemingly out of nowhere, a lien is filed.
 A supplier to a subcontract went unpaid, and after they were unable to resolve the dispute with the sub, a lien was eventually filed on the project.
 Can you imagine – an entire project completed without issue, but because someone else didn’t hold up their end of the bargain, the entire project hangs on by a thread.
 If that lien isn’t gone in 30 days, things could get messy.

 As they say, both in life and in construction, an ounce of prevention is worth a pound of the cure.
-So, in the spirit of that all-too-true saying, here are 4 concrete steps that developers can take on their projects to prevent payment issues from happening before they have a chance to occur:
+So, in the spirit of that all-too-true saying, here are 4 concrete steps that developers can take on their projects to prevent payment disputes from happening before they have a chance to occur:

 1. Request a List of all Subs and Suppliers from the Prime.
 Set the tone from day 1.
 At the start of the project, a developer should ask their prime contractor(s) for a list of all of their subs and suppliers.
 If possible, a list of all of those parties’ subs and suppliers should be obtained, too – with all of that information at hand, a developer will have a clear view of the project and all of its participants – and importantly – the project’s payment chain.
 By understanding how payments will wind their way down the chain to the hands of the lowest tiered subs, suppliers, and laborers, a developer will be able to diagnose problems the second they arise.